acke756/cv/README.md

 Sets the width of the sidebar (`0.3\paperwidth` by default).

+`sidebarcolor=<color>`
+Sets the color of the sidebar.
+The color must be expressed as a hexadecimal RGB value, i.e. on the form RRGGBB.

 ## Provided commands
 `\cvtitle{<text>}`
 Creates large text.
 When used in the sidebar environment, the text is centered.